zhvkgj/LAMA-idea-plugin/README.md

 1. Open the Settings dialog (File->Settings…)
 2. Highlight “Plugins” in the leftmost column
 3. Click “Install plugin from disk…”
-4. Select the “intellij-haxe.jar” file you downloaded
+4. Select the jar file you downloaded
 5. Allow IDEA to restart and initialize the plugin.

 The instruction from [Haxe Intellij](http://intellij-haxe.org/wiki/installation).